 From the top-hatted doorman under the wrought-ironwork above the entrance to the tail-coated butlers (the butler for my room represented the third generation in the job) service is careful, deferential and traditional: they’ll unpack for you, rent you a film, fix your computer, shine your shoes or pack you a hamper for Royal Ascot.

-The Connaught, like the Dorchester, faces a difficult balancing act, appealing to an interesting mix of generations-old repeat customers and hip young things.
+The Connaught, like the [node:167319], faces a difficult balancing act, appealing to an interesting mix of generations-old repeat customers and hip young things.
 Sometimes the latter are the children (even grandchildren) of the former.
 Both cocktail bars are popular with locals.